JohnOmernik/maprdcos/README.md

 - The nodes have a couple of local users configured
     - zetaadm - UID 2500 (the UID can be changed, it just has to be the same on all nodes)
     - mapr - UID 2000 (the UID can be changed, it just has to be the same on all nodes)
-    - There is script included here that will install the users for you (It adds them to the sudoers group and also updates a SSH key for zetaadm user) (zeta_user_prep.sh)
+    - There is script included here that will install the users for you (It adds them to the sudoers group and also updates a SSH key for zetaadm user) (0_zeta_user_prep.sh)
 - Docker is installed on all node (This should be done as prereq for the DCOS install)
+    - For this, we recommend making your life easier by setting up some insecure registries upfront.
+We want to get a cert store going, however at this time, we only have insecure registries.
+    - To do this: on each node, create a file at for docker systemd overrides (this can be done prior to installing Docker):
+    - $ sudo mkdir -p /etc/systemd/system/docker.service.d && sudo touch /etc/systemd/system/docker.service.d/override.conf
+    - In that file it it should read:

+[Service]
+ExecStart=
+ExecStart=/user/bin/docker daemon --storage-driver=overlay --insecure-registry=maprdocker.mapr.marathon.mesos:5000 --insecure-registry=dockerregv2.shared.marathon.mesos:5005 -h fd://

 - I did this on a non-standard Ubuntu 16.04 install of DCOS.
 Everything worked, but this is not supported by Mesosphere at this time.
     - The only thing I updated was a systemd conf file - systemd - edit /etc/systemd/system.conf - set DefaultTasksMax=infinity
     - and updated some links prior to DCOS install: Use Ubuntu at your own risk, however I found CentOS/RH annoying trying to use Overlay FS in Docker